RayXu14/WDMN/README.md

 # WDMN
-This is the orinal implementation for wide-and-deep matching network (WDMN). [*Response Ranking with Multi-Types of Deep Interactive Representations in Retrieval-based Dialogues*.]
+This is the original implementation for wide-and-deep matching network (WDMN). [*Response Ranking with Multi-Types of Deep Interactive Representations in Retrieval-based Dialogues*.]

 ## Requirements
 ### Option 1: using container image